The rent you pay helps us to provide good quality housing management and a repairs service to all of our contract holders.

-You can pay by cash, rent swipe card, debit or credit card at your local housing office, or with digital support at Contact Wrexham, based in Wrexham Library (LL11 1AU).
+You can pay by debit or credit card at your local housing office, or with digital support at Contact Wrexham, based in Wrexham Library (LL11 1AU).

-You may be able to claim Housing Benefit, or Housing Costs element of Universal Credit (external link) to help you pay your rent.
+You may be able to claim for Universal Credit (external link) to help you pay your rent.

 Changes in your personal circumstances may affect the amount of rent you pay.
 You should let us know about any changes straight away to avoid back charges being added.
-If you claim Universal Credit you'll need to update your journal.
+If you claim Universal Credit it is your responsibility to update your journal.

-What happens if I don't pay my rent?
+What should I do if I cannot pay my rent?

 We understand that people may find themselves in rent arrears (meaning when you owe rent) for all kinds of reasons.

 A housing officer will discuss the situation in a sensitive manner and help to identify the reason for non-payment.
 You‘ll then be expected to make an arrangement for the payment of arrears.